-- Name - Registered or principal office - A service address - The legal form of the entity and the law by which it is governed - Any public register in which it is entered and, if applicable, its registration number in that register - Description of the officer's roles and responsibilities in relation to the entity - The name and contact details of an individual who may be contacted about the managing officer
+- Name. - Registered or principal office. - A service address. - The legal form of the entity and the law by which it is governed. - Any public register in which it is entered and, if applicable, its registration number in that register. - Description of the officer's roles and responsibilities in relation to the entity. - The name and contact details of an individual who may be contacted about the managing officer.

-- Documents delivered to the Registrar must be provided in English. - The Secretary of State is to set out in regulations the requirements for verifying information sent in support of an application (including in compliance with a subsequent duty to update) - The Secretary of State may by regulations make further provisions as to what is required.
+- Documents delivered to the Registrar must be provided in English and (unless an exception applies) be delivered electronically. - Information submitted to Companies House must be verified in accordance with the relevant regulations. - with a subsequent duty to update) - The Secretary of State may by regulations make further provisions as to what is required.